 The scheme tells web servers which protocol to use when it accesses a page on your website.

 Nowadays, HTTPS, which stands for Hypertest Transfer Protocol Secure, is the most common scheme.
 It tells your web browser to encrypt any information you enter onto the page, like your passwords or credit card information, so cybercriminals can’t access it.
 This security protocol protects your website visitors and implementing it will help your site rank better on Google.
 That's why implementing SSL is a must-do on any technical SEO guide.

 Other schemes you might see are mailto://, which can open your computer’s default email service provider to help you draft an email to the email address you entered in the URL, and ftp://, which is a standard protocol for transferring computer files between a client and server on a computer network.

 Subdomains also bucket your website into its main content categories and shows Google and your visitors that there's more information on your site than just a homepage.

-For example, “.com” is intended for commercial entities in the United States, so a lot of American businesses register with a second-level domain of “.com”.
-Similarly “.edu” is intended for academic institutions in the United States, so a lot of American colleges and universities register with a second-level domain of “.edu”.
+For example, “.com” is intended for commercial entities in the United States, so a lot of American businesses register with a top-level domain of “.com”.
+Similarly “.edu” is intended for academic institutions in the United States, so a lot of American colleges and universities register with a top-level domain of “.edu”.

 For instance, if you own an online store that sells t-shirts, hats, and mugs, one of your website’s URLs could look like “https://shop.yourstore.com/hats”.
 Notice that the subdomain is “shop” and the subdirectory is “hats."
 That means this URL would serve up the “Hats” page, which is a subfolder of the “Shop” page.
 T-shirts and mugs would be other subfolders of this page.

 URL Structure: Subtle Yet Essential

 Even though URLs might seem simple and frivolous, they’re actually important for your website’s UX and SEO.
 And now that you understand the anatomy of a URL, check out the blog posts below to learn more about technical SEO.